nuwave/lighthouse/docs/master/digging-deeper/feature-toggles.md

 ```

 When using [class based features](https://laravel.com/docs/pennant#class-based-features),
-the classname should be used as value for the `name` argument:
+the fully qualified class name must be used as the value for the `name` argument:

 ```graphql
 type Query {